stitchfix/http-api-design/README.md

 Refer to the [HTTP response code spec](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for guidance on status codes for user error and server error cases.

+##### In Rails

+These are easy enough to do.
+4xx response can be configured in `ApplicationController` via `rescue_from`.
+Not sure if `ActionController` helps with the 2xx ones other than just being able to send them.

 #### Provide full resources where available